luisdavidgarcia/JobTracker-CPP/README.md

 ### Prerequisites

 1.First and foremost install `Docker` on your system.
+Follow Docker's [instructions](https://docs.docker.com/engine/install/)
 - Docker
 - Docker Compose
 - Within these containers the following software will be included: